jadesupino/U.S._Carbon_Emissions/README.md

 - Use interactive monitoring tools to track progress over time

 ## Dashboard Features
-- Dropdown menus for state selection
+- Dropdown menus for state selection, supporting location-specific emissions insights
-- Time slider and play button for to visuzalize year-over-year emission trends
+- Time slider and play button for to visuzalize annual emission trends from 2011 - 2020
-- Interactive charts for comparison across regions
+- Interactive charts highlighting emissions differences across states and top power plants

 ## How to Run Locally
 1. Install required libraries: